demaris/oscilite/README.md

-# cml_mini
+# oscilite
+David DeMaris
+demaris@well.com
+davidl.demaris@gmail.com

-This package contains two types of dynamical simulation kernels which can be combined.
-They are abstract models studied within the computational physics and nonlinear dynamics community, and may have applicability to neuroscience and ecological modeling.
+This package contains two types of dynamical simulation classes which can be made to interact, which serve as models of cooperative and competitive spatial dynamical systems.

+They are abstract complex systems models originally studied within the computational physics and nonlinear dynamics community, and may have applicability to neuroscience and ecological modeling.
+In my dissertation work at University of Texas Austin, a matlab version of the cooperative dynamics code was used for both unsupervised and supervised computer vision tasks, and some modeling of psychophysics  (Necker Cube, Muller Lyer Illusions).

+With respect to neuroscience, the individual sites or cells can be considered as abstractions of a balanced network coupled to its neighbors.
+It can be considered an efficient neural field or mass action model, in the sense that spikes are not treated, but only ensemble average frequencies about a default rate.
+The state variables are something like a column activity.
+High coupling increases the synchronization.

-The diffusiveCML class implements a hybrid diffusively coupled map lattice (CML) and globally coupled map (GCM) and some statistical utilities, including an ising model with a momentum based conception of spin of each lattice site.
-The spin variable can be displayed and measures of frustration used to control the dynamics to reach an equilibrium.
+The diffusive class implements a hybrid diffusively coupled map lattice (CML) and globally coupled map (GCM) and some statistical utilities, including an ising model with a momentum based conception of spin of each lattice site.
+The spin field can be displayed, and measures of frustration used to control the dynamics to reach an equilibrium.

+In addition the CML implementation supports two forms of control via masks.
+There is 'pinning', where some states are fixed while others vary according to local dynamics, allowing the pinned states to act as 'lattice defects' which may control the dynamics.
+There is also an activation mask and an example given of lateral spreading dynamics.

-The competitiveCML class implements a competitive CML where sites with high values.
+The competitive_cml class implements a competitive CML where sites with high state values supress neighbors.

 By setting the local coupling to zero, the hybrid map reduces to globally coupled map (GCM) formulations.
 Conversely, setting global coupling to zero reduces the dynamics to the CML formulation.